Choosing the best app for learning Spanish can be overwhelming since we have so many apps that promise overnight success.

 This means that instead of having everything translated for you, the focus is on an instinctual approach of figuring out which words and phrases should be used, as Rosetta Stone experts believe this to be a more natural way of learning.

-They help improve your learning and pronunciation by leveraging speech recognition technology and provide instant feedback on your pronunciation.
+They help improve your learning and pronunciation by leveraging speech recognition technology and providing instant feedback on your pronunciation.
 The app uses games and other fun activities to keep the language student engaged in their learning.

 The app is free to try for 3 days, at which point a subscription for either 3 months ($11.99/mo) or 1 year ($6.99/mo) needs to be purchased.